adiah-frontend-mentor/testimonials-grid/README.md

 created a file to hold the data to be imported to the cards.

+Then I styled the component for mobile and then desktop using scss.

 ### What I learned

 ### Continued development